Nowotaniec

 Nowotaniec is bordered on the east by Bukowsko, on the north by Wola Sękowa, on the west by Nadolany, on the right bank of the Pielnica river (a tributary of the Wisłok), on the left side of the highway nr 889 from the railroad running from Sanok to Krosno, and on the west by forests covering the slopes of the Bukowica Range.

 This village consists of one street which runs north to south displaying Latin church stone and several houses.

 The parish belongs to the Diocese of Przemyśl, deanery of Sanok.
 It includes, Nagórzany, Nadolany, and Wola Sękowa.

 The Roman Catholic cemetery is located 100 m westward of the village center.

+Geography

+It is located on the river of Pielnica just like the villages of Nadolaly, Nagórzany, Wola Sękowa, Odrzechowa, Pielnia, Długie and Besko.

 History

 Nowotaniec is just up the road from Bukowsko.
 Historically it has been a mostly Polish village.
 The region subsequently became part of the Great Moravian state.
 Upon the invasion of the Hungarian tribes into the heart of the Great Moravian Empire around 899, the Lendians of the area declared their allegiance to Hungarian Empire.
 The region then became a site of contention between Poland, Kievan Rus' and Hungary starting in at least the 9th century.
 This area was mentioned for the first time in 981 (by Nestor the Chronicler), when Vladimir the Great of Kiev took the area over on the way into Poland.
 In 1018 it returned to Poland, 1031 back to Rus', in 1340 Casimir III of Poland recovered it.
 In the 14th century the Galicia region along with the Sanok district were annexed to Poland by Casimir III the Great of Poland, who began colonisation of these areas (see: Walddeutsche).
 In the 14th and 15th centuries a number of new settlements were set up, including Trepcza, Czerteż, Prusiek, Nowotaniec, Kostarowce, Tyrawa Solna, Stróże Wielkie and Małe, Hłomcza, Płowce, Sanoczek, Międzybródź.
 Those settlements were owned by noble and knights’ families.
 Substantial land was the property of the Kmita family ruling from Sobień Castle, and Bal from Nowotaniec Castle.